veertuinc/ec2-mac-ami-scan-docs/_index.md

 ## Usage

 {{< hint warning >}}
 **You must have access to the AMI snapshot in the same region as your EC2 instance in order to scan it.
-You cannot currently scan across regions.**
+You cannot currently scan across regions.
+You can, however, deploy instances of EC2 Mac AMI Scanner across multiple regions.**
 {{< /hint >}}

 Currently, we provide a scanner binary for each linux distribution that has been requested by our customers.
 They are then archived into a tar.gz and available on our site or at https://downloads.veertu.com/#ec2-mac-ami-scan.